Best Shepherd’s Pie (With Vegan Plant-Based Beef)

 Boil root vegetables in a large pot.
 Drain.

-mashed root vegetables in pot
+Sauteed root vegetables in skillet.

 Rest for 10 minutes before serving.